Laura Simpson - CEO & Founder

 Sarah's first album was Tom Petty’s Full Moon Fever and her first concert was The Rolling Stones.
 She grew up with family kitchen parties and tap dancing to the The Rankin Family.

 Sarah holds a Bachelor of Commerce degree from the Sobey School of Business at Saint Mary’s University as well as a diploma in Business Administration from the Nova Scotia Community College.
 She has a diverse background in sales, marketing and entrepreneurship that brings a unique perspective when working with artists.
 In 2015, Sarah met Laura Simpson, Founder of The Syrup Factory and started dipping her toes into the music industry in Nova Scotia.
-Fast-forward through two years of independent consulting with The Syrup Factory and Sarah is now the in-house Director of Artist Strategy.
-In this role she leads strategy development to help artists better connect with their audiences.
+Sarah was recently made a Partner of The Syrup Factory.
+In her role she leads strategy to help artists better connect with their audiences.

 A believer in entrepreneurship, Sarah supports artists in developing their entrepreneurial side while maintaining their artistic integrity to maximize revenue potential.
 She does this by focusing on project based work designed to give artists the support they need through special projects and career changing moments.